Visit Rose Seidler House

 Children & families

 Explore the house and its garden to discover what made this the most talked about house in Sydney but please be aware that this is a fragile house where we ask visitors not to touch the furniture and objects.
-Dress up in 50s style and enter the ‘best dressed’ competition at the annual Fifties Fair.
-Check our Events calendar for details.
+Find out more about things to do at Rose Seidler House.

 Things to remember